-- 113. The council of review must - - (a) in any case in which a sentence of imprisonment for a period of 12 months or more has been imposed on an offender; or - (b) where application has been made by an offender under section 111 for the review of the proceedings of his or her case, at the request of the offender, allow the offender or the offender's legal representative and the officer who prosecuted at the trial or any other person appointed for the purpose by the Head of Defence Force Personnel in that officer's stead, to appear before it and hear argument on the issues in the case.
+- 113. The council of review must - - (a) in any case in which a sentence of imprisonment for a period of 12 months or more has been imposed on an offender; or at the request of the offender, allow the offender or the offender's legal representative and the officer who prosecuted at the trial or any other person appointed for the purpose by the Head of Defence Force Personnel in that officer's stead, to appear before it and hear argument on the issues in the case.